 After almost 2 years in the corporate world, I realized that the 9 to 5 cubicle life wasn't for me, either.
 So I made the bold (and scary!) decision to quit my job and launch my own business.
 I started out by writing my first book, The Antidepressant Antidote, which chronicles my personal struggles with anxiety, depression and a dependence on antidepressant medication.
 I also share how I finally managed to get off the medication for good.

-Most recently, I spent 2.5 years as a postdoctoral research fellow at Brigham and Women's Hospital, Harvard Medical School, where I studied the effects of yoga in school settings in collaboration with the Kripalu Center for Yoga & Health's Institute for Extraordinary Living.
+From 2013 to 2015 I was a postdoctoral research fellow at Brigham and Women's Hospital, Harvard Medical School, where I studied the effects of yoga in school settings in collaboration with the Kripalu Center for Yoga & Health's Institute for Extraordinary Living.
 Right now I live in Prague, where I'm teaching a Positive Psychology course at the University of New York in Prague and continuing to research yoga and mindfulness for youth.

 I'm also a certified yoga teacher and I've completed over 200 hours of training in yoga postures, philosophy, breathing techniques, meditation, anatomy, and ayurveda.
 I've received life coaching training from the Coaches Training Institute (CTI), and I have my first degree Reiki certification.